 With the Transporter series, Osprey has challenged the assumption that a duffel is not comfortable to carry.
 It is a gear-hauling machine, designed for hucking from trunk to truck to yak back to basecamp — with a few conveyor belts mixed in.
 Duffels are distinctly not meant to be lugged around on your back for any length of time.

 The Transporter 40 does not have suspension, a frame, or even a hip belt, but it is still remarkably comfortable with loads up to 25 lbs.
 Osprey accomplished this comfort with well-designed shoulder straps (wide, firm padding) that keep the load close to your back and a sternum strap that allows you to situate the straps where you want them to fall on your shoulders.
 The thicker fabric not only makes this duffel more durable, but it also gives it a little bit of structure.
-Even the pocket that stows the shoulder straps for airline travel or yak rides provides a slightly stiffer panel which rests flush on your back, contouring gently while holding its shape.
+Even the pocket that stows the shoulder straps for travel or provides a slightly stiffer panel which rests flush on the back, contouring gently while holding its shape.

 But this sounds like a backpack, you say, not a duffel!
 Okay, so let's stow the backpack straps and bust out the shoulder strap.
 Gold star for Osprey, again.
-They have solid attachments points for the (again) nicely padded and adjustable shoulder strap… on opposite corners of the bag.
+They have solid attachments points on opposite corners of the bag for the (again) nicely padded and adjustable shoulder strap.
+And if you want none of these straps, the duffel has big sturdy grab handles on all four sides.
+Keep up the good work, Osprey.

 The Transporter is a fairly streamlined travel backpack or a highly featured duffel bag.
 It doesn't have all of the airport-ready features of a travel backpack, nor the neat folded design to keep your blouses or trousers wrinkle-free.
 However, the features it does include are impeccably well made and useful.

-On the side, there is a name tag holder and a hidden zippered pocket, handy for small items, like our phone and car keys when we used this backpack as our gym bag.
+On the side, there is a name tag holder and a hidden zippered pocket, handy for small items, like our phone and car keys when we used this backpack as a gym bag.
 Inside, there is a single zippered mesh pocket which we found to be awkwardly placed, so we rarely put anything here that we needed frequent access to.

 The shoulder straps stow nicely in a zippered panel on the top flap of the pack.
 They are easy to deploy with strong, durable, and color-coded buckles.
 Swap these for the shoulder strap, and you have sturdy and easy-to-operate hooks that clip on like a carabiner.
 If you are using this duffel on an expedition, you'll be able to open and close and adjust and transform this duffel-turned-travel-backpack with ease — even while wearing gloves.

 Packing & Accessibility

-The Transporter is not optimized for airport travel, but it still makes packing and accessing your items easy.
+The Transporter is not optimized for airport travel, but packing and accessing your items is still easy.
 The large opening makes it easy to pack and unpack and ensures you can dig out your laptop for the occasional TSA visit.
 The load securing straps inside also keep the contents from sloshing around excessively inside, no matter how bumpy a journey you've just had.

 There is a single zippered pocket on the outside of the pack, slightly hidden but convenient.
 Inside, on the other end of the bag, there is another zippered pocket.
 This one is harder to get to, so we found it to be useful for infrequently used items or things we wanted to be secure and out of the way, like our passport.

 This bag steals the show in this category.
 It is made of highly durable fabrics, so tough we could even throw an ice axe or trekking poles inside without worrying about puncture wounds to the bag.
 Beyond the fabrics, the features are all very sturdy, with plastic and metal buckles large enough to handle even the heaviest of loads.
 The stitching and overall manufacturing inspire confidence.
 The grab handles are burly, with reinforced seams and excellent finishing touches.

 At OutdoorGearLab, sometimes we are guilty of having a distinctly outdoor bias.
 This certainly factors into our affection for the Osprey Transporter 40.
-Osprey lists this bag as an expedition duffel, and we found it to be exceedingly useful in this capacity and confidence inspiring for its durability.
+Osprey lists this bag as an expedition duffel, and we found it to be exceedingly useful in this capacity and confidence-inspiring for its durability.
 If you're looking for a TSA-savvy soft-sided suitcase, this might not be your best bet, but it'll still fit the bill — and it will do so much more than airport travel.
 This versatile expedition duffel will follow you on all your adventures, except maybe the most formal business trips.
 Even then, at least the bag will look neat and tidy with its shiny colors and impressive durability.